immersive-web/webxr-test-api/explainer.md

   // requestAnimationFrame() callbacks.
   void setXRPresentationFrameData(Float32Array poseModelMatrix, Array<FakeXRViewInit> views);

-  // Simulates the user activating the headset. void simulateHeadsetActivation();
   // Simulates the user activating the reset pose on a device. void simulateResetPose();